-Biking can be an excellent exercise for you and your dog if you have a well behaved and well trained Golden.
-You want your dog to trott beside the bike, which means you need to keep the speed reasonable.
+Biking can be an excellent exercise for you and your dog if you have a well-behaved and well-trained Golden.
+You want your dog to trot beside the bike, which means you need to keep the speed reasonable.

 It would be best if you had excellent control of your dog, so training your Golden gradually with the bike beforehand is a good idea.
 You should also wear a helmet.
 Be very mindful of temperature in the summer; your Golden can overheat quickly.
 Bring water and snacks for your dog.